Where to Eat

 - Explore history at the National Great Blacks In Wax Museum, where 150 life-sized wax figures portray important moments and contributions in African American history.
 A life-sized slave ship replica will emphasize the scale of the many difficult journeys that enslaves people experienced.

-- You can’t miss getting a view of the iron, wood and glass Patterson Park Pagoda, a unique four-story observation tower built in the 1890s.
+- You can’t miss getting a view of the iron, wood and glass Patterson Park Observatory, a stunning four-story observation tower built in the 1890s.
 The park is also home to a duck pond, an ice skating rink, dog parks and plenty of open space to roam.

 - Try some of Maryland’s famous steamed blue crabs or jumbo lump crab cakes at Faidley’s Seafood in the historic Lexington Market.
 Not a fan of crabs?
 We have other seafood too!